 Now, though, I'm able to write full time, and for the first time, all I'm writing is fiction.

-No doubt about it, I've been blessed.
-I had parents who nurtured my love of reading and have a husband who's not just my best friend but who's driven tens of thousands of miles to help me research books and who, after all these years, still hasn't lost his sense of humor, even when dinner is late because I have "just one more scene" to write.
+No doubt about it, I've been fortunate.
+I had parents who nurtured my love of reading and was blessed with a husband who was not just my best friend but who drove tens of thousands of miles to help me research books and who never lost his sense of humor, even when dinner was late because I had "just one more scene" to write.

 When people ask why I write, the answer is simple: it's part of who I am and who I was meant to be.
 I truly believe this is God's plan for me, and that's why it is my fervent prayer that my books will touch my readers' hearts and strengthen their faith in Him.

 Amanda Cabot is the bestselling author of more than forty novellas, eight novellas, four nonfiction books, and what she describes as enough technical articles to cure insomnia in a medium-sized city.
-Her stories have appeared on the CBA and ECPA bestseller lists, have garnered a starred review from Publishers Weekly, were a Woman's World Book Club selection, and have been finalists for the ACFW Carol, the HOLT Medallion, and the Booksellers Best awards.
+Her stories have appeared on the CBA and ECPA bestseller lists, have garnered starred reviews from Publishers Weekly and Library Journal, were a Woman's World Book Club selection, and have been finalists for the ACFW Carol, the HOLT Medallion, and the Booksellers Best awards.

-A former director of information technology for a major international corporation, Amanda is now a fulltime writer living happily ever after with her husband in Cheyenne.
+A former director of information technology for a major international corporation, Amanda is now a fulltime writer living in Cheyenne.